-As at 31 December 2019, the Group had 129 employees (2018: 116) in Hong Kong, 5 employees (2018: 3) in PRC and 11 employees (2018: nil) in Taiwan.
+As at 31 December 2020, the Group had 145 employees (2019: 129) in Hong Kong, 8 employees (2019: 5) in PRC and 11 employees (2019: 11) in Taiwan.
 We believe that hiring, motivating and retaining qualified employees are crucial to our success as a reliable financial printer.
-Total staff costs (including Directors' emoluments) were approximately HK\$46.8 million for the year ended 31 December 2019 (2018: approximately HK\$43.1 million).
+Total staff costs (including Directors' emoluments) were approximately HK\$52.6 million for the year ended 31 December 2020 (2019: approximately HK\$46.8 million).
 The remuneration packages of the Group's employees include fees, salaries, retirement benefit scheme contributions and other benefits.
 The remuneration policies of the Group, including promotion, bonus, salary increment and other benefits, are formulated based on the Group's operating results, employees' individual performance, working experience, respective responsibilities, merit, qualifications and competence, as well as comparable to the prevailing market practice, standards and statistics.
 The remuneration policies of the Group are reviewed by the management of the Group regularly.
-The dedication and hard work of the Group's staff during the year ended 31 December 2019 are generally appreciated and recognised.
+The dedication and hard work of the Group's staff during the year ended 31 December 2020 are generally appreciated and recognised.